TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/lin/lin_commander/README.md

 The LIN Commander is configured to run at 24MHz at 19200 baud.
 These settings can be modified in the application.
+The commander can transmit data either in polling mode or interrupt mode.

 The list of acceptable PID commands are:
   - PID 0x39 / 0x3A / 0x3B